| |

 text overlay "advent is a time to focus our hearts on the arrival of Jesus" over small manger

-Setting up your Advent wreath
+How to set up your Advent wreath

 Traditionally the family gathers around an advent wreath with four candles in the wreath and one candle in the center.
 These candles represent Jesus Christ as the light of the world.
 Traditionally, three outer candles are dark purple, one is a lavender and the center candle is white.